 Teams are required to submit a shipping plan to facilitate shipment receipt/handling at the competition hotel.
-Refer to 5.4.2 Shipping for shipping instructions.
+Shipping guidelines can be found in Section 6.4.2: Shipping.
 This shipping plan must include:

-- 1) Organization name
+- 1. Organization name

-- 2) Team name
+- 2. Team name

-- 3) Shipping POC
+- 3. Shipping POC

-- 4) Shipping POC mobile number
+- 4. Shipping POC mobile number

-- 5) Shipping POC e-mail
+- 5. Shipping POC email address

-- 6) Number of crates
+- 6. Number of crates

-- 7) Dimensions for each crate
+- 7. Dimensions for each crate

-- 8) Estimated shipping date
+- 8. Estimated shipping date

-- 9) Shipping company

-- 10) Type of shipment Air, ground, ocean

-- 11) Has initial pick-up or drop off been scheduled include date of pick-up or drop off

-- 12) Is this a dangerous good shipment?
-If so, has a dangerous goods shipment been arranged?

-- 13) Have you scheduled your outbound shipment pick-up or drop off?
-Provide pick-up details (date/time) for any pick-up from the hotel.

-- 14) Additional information for shipment, if needed.
+- 9. Shipping Company - 10.
+Type of shipment Air, ground, ocean - 11.
+Has initial pick-up or drop off been scheduled include date of pick-up or drop off - 12.
+Is this a dangerous good shipment?
+If so, has a dangerous goods shipment been arranged? - 13.
+Have you scheduled your outbound shipment pick-up or drop off?
+Provide pick-up details (date/time) for any pick-up from the hotel. - 14.
+Additional information for shipment, if needed.